-- Pregnancy Risk Assessment Monitoring System (PRAMS) for the State of Indiana: This 2-year study, funded by the US Center for Disease Control and Prevention (CDC), is being conducted on behalf of the Indiana State Department of Health (ISDH).
+- Pregnancy Risk Assessment Monitoring System (PRAMS) for the State of Indiana: This multi-year study, funded by the US Center for Disease Control and Prevention (CDC), is being conducted on behalf of the Indiana State Department of Health (ISDH).
 PRAMS was originally developed by the CDC in 1987 as a strategy of informing measures to reduce infant mortality rates.
 Drawing from the extensive work of Don Dillman on mail survey methodology for primary data collection as well as our phone survey expertise for follow-up interviews, the SRL is gathering vital health and wellness information about recent mothers and their infants.

 - Ravenna Parks and Recreation Department Survey: The SRL is conducting a telephone-based public opinion survey for the neighboring municipality of Ravenna, with the goal of improving their local parks and other public recreational facilities.
 Hundreds of residents are being interviewed in order to uncover how these facilities can best continue to serve the citizenry.